The Inland Revenue Department has been renamed to Tax Department and is under the process of integrating with the VAT Service.

 - premiums paid in respect of the General Health Scheme and other approved medical schemes

-- Donations for cultural, educational or other charitable purposes to the Republic of Cyprus, a local authority or approved charitable institutions
+- Donations accompanied by the receipts for cultural, educational or other charitable purposes to the Republic of Cyprus, a local authority or approved charitable institutions

 - Amounts expended towards the maintenance of a building for which a Preservation Order is in force or the maintenance, preservation or restoration of an ancient monument.